As an employer, you may have heard something about the Employment Allowance, but what’s it for and how do you get it?

 First, a bit of background.
 The PAYE you must pay to HMRC has three components: (1) the income tax and (2) the National Insurance Contribution (NIC) that you deduct from each employee’s gross pay, plus (3) a NIC that comes from the employer.

-The Employment Allowance was introduced to help toward the latter – the green piece of pie.
+To encourage job creation, the Employment Allowance was introduced to help toward the latter – the green piece of pie.

 Many small businesses no longer pay any National Insurance at all.
 Yay!